Mamenchisaurus: Classification

 Mamenchisaurus is sometimes referred to as a 'wastebasket taxon', with researchers questioning the number of species and fragmentary remains assigned to the genus.
 The genus is poorly defined with an increasingly confused taxonomy which makes understanding phylogenetic relationships difficult.
 Several analyses have failed to show Mamenchisaurus as monophyletic, suggesting the need to revise the genus.
 Additional research on the type species, M. constructus, is required to better understand the genus.

 When M. constructus was first described, Young noted that the chevron bones indicated an affinity with Diplodocidae, but was uncertain to its exact position.
 In 1958, Young assigned Mamenchisaurus to the Titanosauridae.
 With the description of M. hochuanensis, Young and Zhao created the family Mamenchisauridae in 1972.
-In 1978, when no Mamenchisaurus skulls were known, Berman and McIntosh assigned the genus to diplodocidae based on diplodocid-like vertebral features such as the forked chevrons.
+In 1978, when no Mamenchisaurus skulls were known, Berman and McIntosh assigned the genus to Diplodocidae based on diplodocid-like vertebral features such as the forked chevrons.
 In 1990, McIntosh assigned Mamenchisaurus to a subfamily Mamenchisaurinae, which was placed inside Diplodocidae.

-An analysis by Upchurch found Mamenchisaurus in the family Euhelopodidae.
+An analysis by Upchurch in 1995 found Mamenchisaurus in the family Euhelopodidae.
 Euhelopodidae, being named first, would take priority over Mamenchisauridae.
 Several later analyses found Euhelopus to be a more distantly related macronarian, with Mamenchisaurus in Mamenchisauridae just outside of Neosauropoda.

-Sekiya in 2011 and Moore and colleagues in 2020 treated M. constructus, M. hochuanensis, ZDM 0126 (M. hochuanensis referred), M. sinocandadorum, and M. youngi separately in their analyses.
-Moore and colleagues analyses found the position of M. constructus to be unstable, probably due to the limited character information in its original description.
+Analyses by Sekiya in 2011 and Moore and colleagues in 2020 treated M. constructus, M. hochuanensis, ZDM 0126 (M. hochuanensis referred), M. sinocandadorum, and M. youngi separately.
+Moore and colleagues analyses found the position of M. constructus to be unstable, probably due to the limited character information in its description.
 Depending on the dataset used, Euhelopus would either be within Macronaria, as other studies have found or outside Neosauropoda in a more traditional position, grouped with other Mamenchisaurus-like taxa.
 The latter scenario would make mamenchisaurids members of Euhelopodidae.
 The analyses of Sekiya (2011) and Moore and colleagues (2020) did not recover ZDM 0126 as a sister taxon to the holotype of M. hochuanensis, questioning its referral to the species.

 The cladogram below shows a possible phylogenetic position of the genus within Sauropoda, from Allain and Aquesbi, 2008:

 Below, two phylogenetic trees show the internal relationships of Euhelopodidae/Mamenchisauridae in the two analyses Moore and colleagues deemed most favorable, the implied-weights and Bayesian analyses of the Gonzàlez Riga dataset.